-One story goes that a Labrador dog sat on a picnic basket in the back of a car and squashed a strawberry and meringue dessert, and the favorite was born - it sounds feasible enough.
+One story goes that a Labrador dog sat on a picnic basket in the back of a car and squashed a strawberry and meringue dessert, and the favorite was born.

 02 of 04

 Strawberries are the traditional fruit in a classic Eton Mess.
-In this variation, the cream is there, so is the meringue but the strawberries are replaced with lovely roasted rhubarb.
+In this variation–the Rhubarb Eton Mess–the cream and meringue are there, but the strawberries are replaced with lovely roasted rhubarb.
 Even if you do not have the time to roast the rhubarb, you can still poach it and use in the same way.

-Alternatives on this recipe include adding a little ( ½ tsp) grated fresh ginger to the rhubarb while roasting, or the same amount of finely chopped stem... ginger
+Variations on this recipe include adding a little (1/2 teaspoon) grated fresh ginger or finely chopped stem ginger to the rhubarb while roasting.

-The beauty of the Eton Mess dessert is you can actually use any soft summer fruit, try raspeberries, blueberries, apricots, blackberries and on.
+The beauty of the Eton Mess dessert is you can actually use any soft summer fruit, such as raspberries, blueberries, apricots, blackberries, etc.

 03 of 04

-In a rush and making an Eton Mess, then do not worry, shop bought ones are fine to use.
-If, however, you fancy making your own, they are very easy.
-Preparation time is quick, cooking takes a while but that time is in the oven, leaving you to get on with other things.
+Are you in a rush but need to make an Eton Mess?
+Don't worry; store-bought ones are fine to use.
+If, however, you fancy making your own meringue, they are very easy.
+Preparation time is quick; cooking takes a while but that time is in the oven, leaving you to get on with other things.

 04 of 04